-The Protected Groundwater Area includes all land over the entire NGLA, from coastline to coastline.
 It is recognized that surface water would percolate through soil/rock media before reaching the Resource Zone.
 In this way it may undergo some degree of natural treatment consisting of filtration and subsequent purification.
 However, the degree of treatment is not easily demonstrated.
-Thus, due to the need to protect G-1 waters and considering the difficulty in tracing pollutants reaching the G-1 zone to a particular source, discharge limitations have been established to regulate discharges to the Protected Groundwater Area.
+Thus, due to the need to protect G-1 waters and considering the difficulty in tracing pollutants reaching the G-1 zone to a particular source, discharge limitations have been established to regulate discharges to the G-2 zone.